RusulAlKaisy/CSPEvolution/README.md

 * iqtree-2.2.2.6

 ## Repository structure
-The repository contains all custom-developed code.
+The repository contains all custom-developed code pertinent to the thesis project, as well as code utilized in the thesis preparation project (2023).

+* Data analysis: Contains code files related to data analysis.
+Related code files in the repository are the following: GHOST + iqtree_replicates_NOOutgroup (The genetic sequences only contains the species name, and do not include an outgroup)